tanakh/Peggy/README.md

 # About

-This is an yet another parser generator of Parsing Expression Grammer (PEG) which is:
+This is an yet another parser generator for Parsing Expression Grammer (PEG) which is:

 * Simple
 * Concise